 All advertising undertaken by Victorian Government departments and bodies must be purchased through the government’s , which is the relevant State Purchase Contract for the buying of advertising media.

-Campaign advertising is designed to inform, educate, motivate or change behaviour of the general public.
+Campaign advertising is paid media, designed to inform, educate, motivate or change behaviour of the general public.
 Campaign advertising requires strategic planning in the area of media and creative services to achieve set objectives.
 Advertising may be part of a broader communication and marketing plan.

 Victorian Government body

 A Victorian Government department or public sector body, as defined in sections 4 and 5 of the Public Administration Act 2004.

 Fairness, equity and non-discriminatory